N1haizm/React-Genesis/README.md

 # in React we use MODULAR js.
-what i mean is like we use type='module' attribute in script tag.
+what i mean is like we use type='module' attribute in script tag(actually we don't write, react automaticly does it for us).
 # React Projects use BUILD PROCESS.
 Browser doesn't support React code.
 What i mean is, the code we write is not the code that gets executed in browser